-The Precipitation Module, previously only referred to as TC-PRISMA, is an add-on module to the core Thermo-Calc software.
-A separate license is required to perform calculations for more than two components.
+The Precipitation Module, previously referred to as TC-PRISMA, is an add-on module to the core Thermo-Calc software.
+A separate license is required to perform calculations for more than two elements.
 Without it you are able to use the module in Demo Mode.
-See Demonstration (Demo) Mode on page 9 to learn more.
+See "Demonstration (Demo) Mode" on page 14 to learn more.